danschultz/frappe/README.md

 Property.fromFuture(futureValue);
 ```

 Properties can also be combined, and their values will be recomputed whenever a dependency changes.
-For instance, `isFormValid` updates whenever a character is entered into the username or password fields:
+For instance, the property `isFormValid` will update whenever a character is entered into the username or password fields:

 ```dart
 bool isNotEmpty(String value) => value != null && value.isNotEmpty;